10 Different Types Of Roofs We Install

 This bright white roof installation can reflect UV rays and heat from the building, saving money during the summer months from decreased energy usage to cool the building interior.

-Ethylene Propylene Diene Monomer is a mouthful, we know.
-That’s why we shorten it to EDPM and call it a type of rubber roofing we install.
-These commonly referred to as “black roofs” are similar to TPO roofing in that the reflective material – EDPM is the cohesive polymer that creates one of the strongest rubber roofing material in the industry.
+Ethylene propylene diene monomer is a mouthful, we know.
+That’s why we shorten it to EPDM and call it a type of rubber roofing we install.
+These commonly referred to as “black roofs” are similar to TPO roofing in that the reflective material, EPDM, is the cohesive polymer that creates one of the strongest rubber roofing materials in the industry.

-If EDPM sounds familiar and you’re not an electronic dance music fan – it’s probably because this polymer is well-known in the automotive industry.
-Strong enough to hold a 4,000lb motor vehicle (and all of its parts) together – EDPM is a highly durable roof flashing system.
+If EPDM sounds familiar and you’re not an electronic dance music fan – it’s probably because this polymer is well-known in the automotive industry.
+Strong enough to hold a 4,000lb motor vehicle (and all of its parts) together – EPDM is a highly durable roof flashing system.

-EPDM gives outstanding resistance to heat, ozone, steam and weather.
-It is an electrical insulator, so many commercial property owners refer this roofing material as a cost-effective and economic option to cover their office buildings in Colorado.
+EPDM gives outstanding resistance to heat, ozone, steam, and weather.
+It is an electrical insulator, so many commercial property owners refer to this roofing material as a cost-effective and economic option to cover their office buildings in Colorado.

 PVC roofs are an excellent choice for buildings in Colorado.
 PVC (polyvinyl chloride) is a sturdy and capable roofing membrane with high flexibility, as well as an increased resistance to UV, ozone, chemicals, tears, and punctures.

-Roof Coatings are designed for extending the life of buildings that are structrurally sound at the current moment.
-Adding a roof coating to your commercial property is an efficient tactic to protect your investment against wind, weather and other freak accidents that can cause a major headache if you’re not partnered with a professional and experienced Denver roofing company like, RoofTec Precision Exteriors.
+Roof coatings are designed for extending the life of buildings that are structurally sound at the current moment.
+Adding a roof coating to your commercial property is an efficient tactic to protect your investment against wind, weather, and other freak accidents that can cause a major headache if you’re not partnered with a professional and experienced Denver roofing company like RoofTec Precision Exteriors.

 Modified Bitumen Roofs

-Modified Bitumen (MB) roofing is an asphalt-based, close cousin of the Built-up-Roof (BUR) designed for flat roof structures.
-A proven roofing system to benefit structures in harsh weather enviroments, a MB roof will outstand even the worst Colorado hail season.
+Modified bitumen (MB) roofing is an asphalt-based, close cousin of the Built-up-Roof (BUR) designed for flat roof structures.
+A proven roofing system to benefit structures in harsh weather environments, a MB roof will outstand even the worst Colorado hail season.